tannerwride/orbdemo/README.md

 - DIGITALOCEAN_TOKEN
 - TF_CLOUD_KEY

 This tells a cloud provider - in our case Digitalocean - what to create for us, so we can deploy our application.
-We will use a tool called Terraform for it.
+We will use a tool called [https://www.terraform.io/](Terraform) for it.

 - Add the orb for Terraform